 Here, we have declared multiple_rows_range, and multiple_columns_range as Range, and they are set to the range which we will select through the Input Boxes by using the InputBox method.

-Then, we will copy the main dataset multiple_rows_range and then paste it as transpose in the destination cell multiple_columns_range.
+Then, we will copy the main dataset multiple_rows_range and paste it as transposed in the destination cell multiple_columns_range.

-➤ Select the destination cell $B$10 where you want to have the transposed dataset and then press OK.
+- Select the destination cell $B$10 where you want to have the transposed dataset and press OK.

-Eventually, you will get the transformed columns from multiple rows even with the formatting of the main dataset also like the following.
+We get the transformed columns, even including the formatting of the main dataset.

 Read More: VBA to Transpose Multiple Columns into Rows in Excel

-We have a list containing some students’ names, their subjects, and corresponding marks in multiple rows.
-Now, we want to convert the first three rows into three different columns of the table beside this list.
+Say we have a list containing some students’ names, their subjects, and corresponding marks in multiple rows.
+Now, we want to convert the first three rows into three different columns of the table next to this list.
 Similarly, we want to convert the rest of the rows as columns per three rows.
-So, you can see we need to convert rows into columns and rows at a time.
+So, we need to convert rows into columns and rows at the same time.

 To do this, we are going to use the OFFSET, ROW, and COLUMN functions.